Exclusive Interview: 888 Aims for WSOP Pennsylvania Online Poker Launch By Summer

 Poker is right up there with sports.
 I do think that over the next 12 to 18 months we’ll see existing states compact with each other.
 Then there is the favorable decision handed down by the US Court of Appeals on the scope of the Wire Act significantly altering the online poker landscape in the US.

-Sherman told pokerfuse that they had started the licensing process in Michigan, but indicated that the launch may hinge on whether the regulator will pursues shared liquidity.
+Sherman told pokerfuse that they had started the licensing process in Michigan, but indicated that the launch may hinge on whether the regulator will pursue shared liquidity.
 Currently, PokerStars Michigan is the only online poker room in the state.

 He is overall bullish on the possibility of more states allowing cross-border networks, noting West Virginia as one specific example.